chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 <code>aws eks --region your-region update-kubeconfig --name your-cluster-name</code>

+*I had to edit my permissions for the IAM role of my EC2 instance to issue this command.*

 Verify the connection:

 <code>kubectl get nodes</code>

+At this point, I was not able to connect and had to

 Add the deployment to the EKS cluster: